Johnny Cash springs a leak after Arkansas water tower vandalized

 KINGSLAND, Ark.
-(KLRT) – Each town has that one thing they’re known for, and for Kingsland, Arkansas, that’s Johnny Cash.
+(KLRT) – Every town has that one thing they’re known for, and for Kingsland, Arkansas, that’s Johnny Cash.

 The music legend was born in the southern Arkansas town of 500 in 1932.
 But recently, Johnny’s been acting up, thanks to a perfectly placed bullet hole in the town’s water tower.